 I’ve been toying with starting a blog for many years now, but always thought eh, why.
 I’ve been in the IT industry officially since 1997/98, but always knew that computers would be my first job – confirmed by some 1st grade homework.

 Outside of work, everything for me revolves around my wife, my dogs and trying to remain actually athletic to some extent with Crossfit.
-Since I played college football at Bridgewater College, they instilled a love of picking up and putting down heavy things, so I get to keep doing that going at Fitness535, surrounded by a great group of people.
+Since I played college football at Bridgewater College, they instilled a love of picking up and putting down heavy things, so I get to keep doing that at CrossFit Creed, surrounded by a great group of people.
 I also get to work out with my wife, and she pushes me more than anybody else, while getting the rewarding experience of coaching a few classes weekly – helping people on their fitness journey.

 My wife has learned to expect gear coming and going from the garage rack, and the hum of servers in the garage has become a great topic of conversation with neighbors.